sanitswain/java8tips/quickintro.rst

 * Collector and Collectors
 * Forkjoin Pool and Spliterators
 * How to use parallel streams?
-* Nunnable values with Optional
+* Nullable values with Optional
 * java.util.time package
 * Repeatable annotations